 - Manage deployments

-Generally, data warehouse automation enables easier maintenance and modification of the data warehouse.
-It strengthens the quality and consistency of decision support infrastructures, and provides a timely response to changing business requirements, thus providing a huge benefit to the business team.
+Generally, next-gen data warehouses enable easier maintenance and modification.
+They strengthen the quality and consistency of decision support infrastructures, and provide a timely response to changing business requirements, thus providing a huge benefit to the business team.

-Most importantly, cloud-based, automated data warehouses allow organizations to deliver data projects faster and with far fewer resources than traditional on-prem or classic cloud data warehouses—going from data to insights in days or even hours, instead of weeks or months.
+Most importantly, next-gen cloud data warehouses allow organizations to deliver data projects faster and with far fewer resources than traditional on-prem or classic cloud data warehouses—going from data to insights in days or even hours, instead of weeks or months.